WaledMeselhy/Matrix-Calculator/README.md

 # Matrix-Calculator

 **Objectives**
-Create a windows application that performs simple Matrix initialization and calculations
+Create a console application that performs simple Matrix initialization and calculations using **C**